Industry Report — April 2026

 • MFA enforced universally: remote access, email, administrative accounts, and OT remote access without exception

-• Role-based access controls that reflect actual job functions — shared accounts and generic kiosk logins are access control failures
+• Role-based access controls that reflect actual job functions.
+Shared accounts and generic kiosk logins are access control failures, not acceptable operational workarounds

 • Mobile device management for any endpoint that accesses business or production data